MarianoChaves/pygent/README.md

 in the container and the result shown in the terminal.
 Interactive programs that expect input (e.g. running `python` without a script) are not supported and will exit immediately.
+You can manage multiple agents during a session.
+Use `/agents` to list them, `/new NAME` to create a new agent, `/use NAME` to switch the active one and `/talk NAME MESSAGE` to send a message to another agent.
+The `/agents` command also shows any delegated tasks currently running.
 For a minimal web interface run `pygent-ui` instead (requires `pygent[ui]`).